About

 I grew up in St. Louis and have lived in the San Francisco Bay Area for over 20 years.

-My Mission:
+My Mission

 Work

-I’m an energy entrepreneur, investor, and writer.
+I’m an energy entrepreneur, writer, and speaker.

 I was the CEO of a consulting firm (acquired by Frontier Energy) specializing in clean energy to commercialize new technology in buildings, vehicles, and power plants.